crockwell/Cap3D/text-to-3D/point-e/README.md

 ```
 python text2ply_pointE.py

-# if you need to generate test meshes for the 2k set:
+# if you want to generate test meshes for the 300 set (smaller):
-python text2ply_pointE.py --test_type '2k'
+python text2ply_pointE.py --test_type '300'
 ```

 4. we need to render the generated mesh into images for evaluation.
 First, download our blender, and then run the rendering script.
 The script will save rendered images at `./args.save_dir/Cap3D_imgs` by loading meshes from `./args.parent_dir`.